By: Nicole Dickerson / Last updated: July 20, 2023

 Meat and Fish

 Riojan chefs are masters at preparing succulent meat-based dishes.
 Pork and lamb are the primary meats featured in La Riojan Cuisine, though some beef is enjoyed, too.
-Pigs have always grazed freely amongst the foothills in Rioja and are also farm-raised.
 Riojan chorizo, which comes in spicy and non-spicy styles, is made from pork and produced in the mountainous zones of the region.
 In contrast, lamb is thought to have arrived in Rioja with the Muslim conquest in the 8th century.

 Even though Rioja is not situated along the coast, fish dishes feature heavily in the region’s traditional cuisine.
-Expect to see salt cod, sea bream, bonito, hake, mackerel, and even clams and crab on the menu.
+Expect salt cod, sea bream, bonito, hake, mackerel, clams, and crab on the menu.

 White Bean Stew

 Olive oil is an essential ingredient in the Riojan kitchen.
-The region’s extra virgin olive oil called Aceite de la Rioja is made from olives including the Redondal, Picual, Cornicabra, and Arbequina varieties.
+The region’s extra virgin olive oil, Aceite de la Rioja, is made from olives, including the Redondal, Picual, Cornicabra, and Arbequina varieties.
 Riojan olives are known for their fruity yet bitter taste with almond, citrus, and grass hints.

-Cheese lovers should be sure to try the local camerano cheese while in Rioja.
+Cheese lovers should try the local Camerano cheese while in Rioja.
 This goat’s cheese has been made in the Sierra de Cameros for over 700 years, where the goats graze as they travel between the valley and mountains.
 Camerano cheese is made with goat rennet and shaped by stackable molds.
 It comes in fresh, cured, and semi-cured styles.

-For those looking for something different to sip on, try a glass of zurracapote.
+Try a glass of zurracapote for those looking for something different to sip on.
 A Riojan take on sangria, zurracapote is a Spanish mixed drink made with red wine, sugar, lemon, cinnamon, and dried fruits.
 The most flavorful versions allow the dried fruits to macerate in the spiced wine for a few days before serving.

 Patatas a la Riojana

 Vegetable menestra showcases the bountiful vegetables of the Rioja region.
 The vegetables included in the dish vary by season, but artichokes are almost always included.
-Chard, broad beans, green beans, peas, cardoons, onion, and asparagus are also typical of the dish.
+Chard, broad beans, green beans, peas, cardoons, onions, and asparagus are typical.
 The vegetables are cooked separately and then sautéed with diced onions and ham.
 Some versions see certain vegetables breaded with egg and flour, then fried.
 Chicken stock is added towards the end of cooking for added flavor.
 A crisp, fruity Grenache rosé with lively acidity from nearby Navarra is a delicious pairing for vegetable menestra.

 Other Fish Dishes

 Other fish specialties in Rioja include river crab (crayfish) prepared with fried vegetables, bonito a la Riojana doused in a similar sauce as the cod, and hake in green sauce.
-The latter sees the hake served with clams in a sauce of parsley, garlic, and asparagus.
+The latter sees the hake served with clams in parsley, garlic, and asparagus sauce.
 This dish calls for a crisp, vibrant glass of Albariño from Rías Baixas.

 Pochas con Codornices

 Beef raised in the Cameros Mountains shows up in various Riojan dishes.
-The beef cheek slowly braised in a Rioja red wine sauce is perhaps the most delightful.
+However, the beef cheek slowly braised in a Rioja red wine sauce is perhaps the most delightful.